 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Banco de España reported a weighted average carbon intensity of approximately 0.00627 kg CO2e per EUR of revenue, with total emissions data not specified.
 This follows a similar trend in previous years, with 2022 showing a carbon intensity of about 0.00628 kg CO2e per EUR, 2021 at approximately 0.00624 kg CO2e per EUR, 2020 at about 0.00615 kg CO2e per EUR, and 2019 at around 0.00604 kg CO2e per EUR.
 Banco de España has not disclosed specific Scope 1, 2, or 3 emissions data, nor has it set any formal reduction targets or climate pledges.
-The absence of documented reduction initiatives indicates a potential area for future commitment.
-The emissions data is not cascaded from any parent organization, and all figures are derived directly from Banco de España's own reporting.
-Overall, while Banco de España has demonstrated a consistent approach to measuring carbon intensity, it currently lacks explicit climate commitments or reduction targets, which may be necessary for aligning with industry standards and expectations.
+The absence of documented reduction initiatives indicates a potential area for improvement in their climate strategy.
+As of now, there are no emissions data cascaded from a parent or related organization, and all information is derived directly from Banco de España's own reporting.
+The bank's commitment to addressing climate change remains unclear, highlighting the need for more transparency and defined goals in their environmental strategy.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.